PeterRuizen/Discord-AI/README.md

 ## Discord AI

+"!!!
+WIP !!!
+For now only the recording of a discord call is possible"

 The idea of the app I'm trying to make is explained below.
 In short this should enable you to talk to an ai using speech in a Discord channel.

 An app used to create a webhook for Discord that will send en recieve voice data, based on that data it will use OpenAi's Whisper to turn speech to text.
 The text will be fed into a local instance of Llama that will generate a response.
 The response will then be transformed to speech using TTS and send via the webhook to Discord.